ans-group/docs.ukfast.co.uk/source/operatingsystems/windows/windowsadministration/filepermissions.md

 # Creating Appropriate permissions

-Creating the Correct file permissions for your data is Crucial to prevent unauthorised access, and/or data loss via intentional deletion or compromise.
+Creating the Correct file permissions for your data is Crucial to prevent unauthorised access, and / or data loss via intentional deletion or compromise.

-A common way for Current Cryptolock malware to gain access to your data, is via file permissions which have been configured incorrectly using the "Everyone" Principle, it is advised that you do not use this as it does leave your server vulnerable
+A common way for current CryptoLocker malware to gain access to your data, is via file permissions which have been configured incorrectly using the "Everyone" Principle, it is advised that you do not use this as it does leave your server vulnerable

-* When configuring permissions, to ensure that your data is as secure as possible, it is considered best practice to apply the Principle of least priviledge,
+* When configuring permissions, to ensure that your data is as secure as possible, it is considered best practice to apply the Principle of least privilege,

 For this guide, consider that you have a folder which contains sensitive files and you only want specific users to be able to access the files, in order to prevent access to those files, you have 2 options available to you